whuchris/MIA-CTL/README.md

 * Find the best P and R for your own dataset when call function *local_binary_pattern(LBP)* if you want to use TCL to boost model performance.
 * Call function *split_ssl_and_sl()* from `create_list.py` to generate a `self_supervised_list_folder.txt` file for self-supervised training and a `supervised_folder.txt` file for 10-fold cross validation experiment.
 Call function *generate_folder()* from `create_list.py` to generate `10_folder.txt` files for fine-tuning or training from scratch.
 ## Module envirment
 The `requirement.txt` file records all dependencies and versions our work needs.
 Make sure your python version is 3.6.12 and to install all  dependencies at once, run `pip install -r requirements.txt`.
+## Runing
+The `train.py` file defines all parameters and mode for each experiment.
+* Run self-supervised learning based on ResNet101 with TCL by:
+`python train.py --model_name 'lbp_resnet101' --epoch 150 --train_mode 'self_supervised' --use_lbp --lr 1e-2 --weight_decay 1e-6 --init --pre_train`
+* Run self-supervised learning based on ResNet101 with SimCLR by:
+`python train.py --model_name 'resnet101' --epoch 150 --train_mode 'self_supervised' --lr 1e-2 --weight_decay 1e-6 --init --pre_train`
+* Run self-supervised learning based on ResNet50 with SimCLR by:
+`python train.py --model_name 'resnet50' --epoch 150 --train_mode 'self_supervised' --lr 1e-2 --weight_decay 1e-6 --init --pre_train`
+* Run supervised learning based on ResNet101 by:
+`python train.py --model_name 'resnet101' --epoch 40 --train_mode 'supervised' --lr 5e-3 --init`
+* Run supervised learning based on ResNet50 by:
+`python train.py --model_name 'resnet50' --epoch 40 --train_mode 'supervised' --lr 5e-3 --init`
+* Run supervised learning based on VGG19 by:
+`python train.py --model_name 'VGG19' --epoch 40 --train_mode 'supervised' --lr 5e-3 --init`
+* Fine-tune ResNet101 with TCL by:
+`python train.py --model_name 'lbp_resnet101' --epoch 40 --train_mode 'fine_tune' --use_lbp --lr 5e-3 --pre_load`
+* Fine-tune ResNet101 with SimCLR by:
+`python train.py --model_name 'resnet101' --epoch 40 --train_mode 'fine_tune' --use_lbp --lr 5e-3 --pre_load`
+* Fine-tune ResNet50 with SimCLR by:
+`python train.py --model_name 'resnet50' --epoch 40 --train_mode 'fine_tune' --use_lbp --lr 5e-3 --pre_load`
+* Make sure you have prepared your data and install all dependencies before running your experiments.
+* You can change the superparameters such as `lr(learning rate)`,`weight_decay`, etc and you can change the model if necessary.
 ## Repository description
 ### Description of each directory and file.
 ***checkpoint***: `stores checkpoints for different train_mode when training on epoch.`